Gravecat/GORP/docs/building.md

 ## Important Note!

 This is very early days for this project.
 Long-term, I plan on adjusting the CMake build files to accomodate many compilers.
 Right now, it only has full support for GCC (either on Linux, or cross-compiling to Windows with MinGW) and has not been tested on Visual Studio or other toolchains.
+Please see
+[here](https://github.com/Gravecat/gorp/issues/1) for more information on MSVC, and [here](https://github.com/Gravecat/gorp/issues/2) for more on MacOS.

 ## Compiling SFML

-GORP requires the headers and compiled static library files (.a or .lib) for [SFML 3](https://github.com/SFML/SFML).
-However you choose to acquire these files, you should place the `include` folder in the `src/3rdparty/sfml` folder of the GORP repo, and the library files (.a or .lib) in either `lib/linux` or
+GORP requires the compiled static library files (.a or .lib, *not* .so) for [SFML 3](https://github.com/SFML/SFML).
+You should place these files in either
-`lib/windows` (depending on your target platform).
+`lib/linux` or `lib/windows` (depending on your target platform).

 ## Compiling GORP